-1.1.5 ‘Poses a serious danger to the health or safety of that person or of others’
+2.1.5 ‘Poses a serious danger to the health or safety of that person or of others’

-The following elements may be useful in conducting a risk assessment to determine whether a ‘serious danger’ is posed:

-nature of the harm
+The determination of serious danger to self and others has been discussed in many judicial and Mental Health Review Tribunal (MHRT) cases.
+For example, in 11/040 the MHRT said the level of dangerousness can be assessed having regard to the following considerations:

-magnitude of the harm
+(i) What is the magnitude or gravity of the behaviour concerned?

-imminence of the harm

-frequency of the harm.
+(ii) What is the likelihood of the behaviour occurring?

+(iii) What is the proximity of imminence of the behaviour, in other words, how soon or quickly might it occur?

+(iv) What is the frequency of the behaviour, that is to say, how often might it occur?

+In 11/040, the MHRT also identified some further useful questions which might be posed when assessing level of dangerousness:

+the degree of causal connection between relapse and dangerousness;

+the expected time lapse between release from compulsory status and cessation of treatment;

+the estimated time lapse between non-compliance with treatment and relapse;

+whether interventions by clinicians or friends or others can prevent or lessen a relapse which is in its early stages; and

+the ability of clinicians to re-initiate the compulsory assessment and treatment provisions of the Act.

 These criteria need not all be met to a high level for a serious danger to be posed.
 The nature and magnitude of the potential harm posed by a person may be low, but the frequency at which this harm is exhibited may be high enough to amount to serious danger if, for example, the person is engaging in repetitive harmful behaviour as a result of an abnormal state of mind.
-Likewise, a person may have committed one or two violent acts as the result of an abnormal state of mind, but remain a serious danger to others due to the severe nature of the potential harm.
-The following criteria may also help in determining whether ‘serious danger’ is posed:
+Likewise, a person may have committed one or two violent acts as the result of an abnormal state of mind but remain a serious danger to others due to this potential harm.
+The following factors may help determine whether ‘serious danger’ is posed:

 situational circumstances and conditions that affect the likelihood of harm occurring